-It is a reasonable inference that Mary was in that assembly, and that she reflected (surely in a way no others did) upon the body and blood of her son.
+It is a reasonable inference that Mary was in that assembly and that she reflected on the body and blood of Christ surely in a way no others could.
 Upon what did she meditate?
 It is nothing short of thrilling to mentally imagine the possibilities.

 A Mother’s Emotions